anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. How can I see the trading rewards?

 A. These are added to the your pool according to your percentage of that pool.
-If you multiply the number of FSN by the numkber of the other pair, you will see that this product increases as trading happens.
+If you multiply the number of e.g. FSN by the number of the other pair, you will see that this product increases as trading happens.
 You can calculate the dollar value of your pool contribution by multiplying the number of FSN by two and then multiplying it by the price of FSN.
 If the price of both assets in your pair decreases, so too will the total value of your pool allocation.

 |br|